 Show All Answers

 For large acre noxious weed mitigation projects, Jefferson Conservation District offers education and technical assistance to help landowners use native plants to address noxious weed issues.
 Jefferson Conservation District also offers native grass and wildflower seeds for purchase.
-These seeds are selected for species that thrive in Jefferson County’s native plant communities and soil types
+These seeds are selected for species that thrive in Jefferson County’s native plant communities and soil types.
+Jefferson Conservation District is available at 720-661-1738.

 The Colorado State Forest Service provides extensive reports and data on pests and plant disease across the state, as well as those specific to the Golden area.
 The Forest Service also provides additional resources for homeowners to manage forest pests on their land.